andresalmeida/andresalmeida/README.md

 ## 🧠 Currently Learning / Building

-- 📦 Scaling data pipelines (Python + R + Docker + AWS Lambda).
+- 📦 Designing and scaling data pipelines using Python and R, with containerization (Docker) and cloud-native workflows.
-- 🧮 Experimenting with geospatial analysis and machine learning for environmental datasets.
+- 🌍 Applying geospatial analysis and machine learning to environmental and territorial datasets.
-- 🧰 Refining DevOps practices (CI/CD, container orchestration).
+- ⚙️ Strengthening DevOps fundamentals: CI/CD pipelines, infrastructure automation, and reproducible systems.
-- 📖 Reading Asimov and exploring computational models of social dynamics (psychohistory vibes 👀).
+- 📚 Exploring computational and systems-based models of complex social dynamics (inspired by Asimov’s psychohistory).

 ---